securityfirst/tent-content/contents_en/operations/counter-surveillance/beginner/surveillance.md

 ### Human surveillance

-Physical monitoring on foot or in a vehicle.
+Physical monitoring of a fixed location, someone on foot, or someone in a vehicle.

 This lesson addresses human surveillance.

+Counter-suveillance beginner involves fixed locations, like your office.

+[Counter-suveillance advanced](umbrella://lesson/counter_surveillance/1) involves surveillance on foot.

+[Counter-suveillance expert](umbrella://lesson/counter_surveillance/2) involves surveillance in a vehicle.